Sepsepi/ClaudeDeepSeekMockery/README.md

 1. Go to your Supabase project: https://supabase.com/dashboard
 2. Navigate to **SQL Editor**
-3. Copy the contents of `supabase-schema-safe.sql`
+3. Copy the contents of `supabase-schema.sql`
-4. Paste and run the SQL to create tables, storage bucket, and policies
+4. Paste and run the SQL to create tables, policies, and triggers

 ### 3. Configure Environment Variables